-Some use cases include generating daily reports, recalculating things for users on a daily basis (e.g. recommendations), processing things a user has uploaded (e.g., a large CSV file, importing data when a user migrates to a service, importing data when the user signs in).
+Some use cases include generating daily reports, recalculating things for users daily (e.g., recommendations), processing things a user has uploaded (e.g., a large CSV file, importing data when a user migrates to a service, importing data when the user signs in).

 A distributed queue is like the storage of job descriptions that contain enough information to do the job, or enough information to figure out all of the things required to do the job.
 For example:

 Usually, the main app (or any part of a more complex system), puts jobs into the queue.
 Other apps running in different machines are connected to the queue and receive those jobs.
-These consumers are able to process the job with the information received, or at least they are able to figure out all of the information they need and obtain it.
+These consumers can process the job with the information received, or at least they can figure out all of the information they need and obtain it.
 This simple architecture has important benefits:

 - Your app is divided now into two logic pieces that can be distributed in different machines

 - You can scale from one to many workers without touching any code and without disrupting the execution of the main app.
 The queue takes care of sending the jobs to the workers through the network and in most implementations, takes care of sending the same job once to a worker